cl-illc/cl-illc.github.io/README.md

 This repository hosts cl-illc's github pages.

+# Edit the database with people and courses

+First of all, be careful because the databases required very specific formats.
+The data about courses we teach can be entered in _data/bsc.yml and _data/msc.yml.
+In the future, it would be nice if tutorials.yml gets filled up as well (e.g. w/ links to Wilker's tutorial, Jelle's ESSLLI'2021 course).
+Information about people can be entered in _data/phds.yml and _data/staff.yml.
+Make sure to also add a picture (for now: only jpg seems to work) in img/people/

 # Contribute a page

 You can add a page by adding a markdown file to the root of the repository.
 This file stards with a header